 2. Using the saute function, heat the olive oil in the pot and add the onion.
 Saute for about 3 minutes, until the onion starts to become translucent.
 Add the beans to the pot.

 3. In a small bowl mix together the ketchup, molasses, brown sugar, and seasonings.
 Pour over the beans and onions.
 Add 1 cup of water.

 4. Set the pot to manual -high pressure, making sure the valve is in the sealing position.
 Adjust the time for 40 minutes.
-When finished, allow the steam to vent naturally for 10 minutes, then quick release the rest of the pressure by turning the valve to venting.
+When finished, allow the steam to release naturally.
 Test a couple of beans to make sure they are tender.
 If not, repeat the process for about 5 more minutes.

-5. When safe to open, switch the pot to saute and reduce the sauce for about 5 minutes to thicken.
+5. When safe to open, switch the pot to saute and thicken the sauce for 8 minutes.

 Hi, I am Julie and welcome to Instantly Delicious.
 I am so glad you are here to share in my adventures with using an Instant Pot ® to make easy, nutritious, and Instantly Delicious food.